slu-soc1120/slu-soc1120.github.io/content/docs/start_around.md

 ## What Are the Main Course Resources?
 There are three big resources that you'll be using this semester to take this class:

-  1. The first is **<a href = "http://blackboard.slu.edu" target = "_blank">Blackboard</a>**.
-If you're new to Blackboard, it is a bit clunky but it gets the job done.
-We'll be using Blackboard for getting access to course materials like slides and notes, finding recordings of lectures, taking quizzes, and making discussion board posts.
+  1. The first is **<a href = "http://canvas.slu.edu" target = "_blank">Canvas</a>**.
+We'll be using Canvas for getting access to course materials like slides and notes, finding recordings of lectures, taking quizzes, and making discussion board posts.
-  2. The second is our **syllabus,** which is not yet available but I'll update this page when it is.
+  2. The second is our **syllabus,** which is available for <a href = "https://slu-soc1120.github.io/syllabus-alt/" target = "_blank">Section 1</a> and <a href = "https://slu-soc1120.github.io/syllabus/" target = "_blank">Section 5</a>.
 The syllabus contains all the course policies, due dates, readings, documentary links, and is your user guide to the class.
-  3. Finally, we have this **[course website](https://slu-soc1120.github.io)** that includes links to all of these materials as well as a "docs" section that has additional links to videos, news stories, biographies, and other relevant materials.
+  3. Finally, we have this **[course website](https://slu-soc1120.github.io)** that includes links to all of these materials as well as a "docs" section (which you're in right now!) that has additional links to videos, news stories, biographies, and other relevant materials.
 These will help you get the most out of the class!
 I do this publicly so that I can share these resources between sections.

 I do my best to provide links between these difference sources as often as possible.
 However, I recommend bookmarking the course website, which includes links to everything.